mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

 1. header analysis (e.g. [include what you use](http://www.mantidproject.org/IWYU) and CLion) - Limited to 2 man days [#12627](https://github.com/mantidproject/mantid/issues/12627) (Stuart)
 2. Remove [stale branches](https://github.com/mantidproject/mantid/branches/stale) after checking with developers which ones they still need.
 (Stuart)
-2. Run compilation time report weekly(?) on static analysis tab (Simon)
-  -  profile build time to find which files we should focus on
-  -  initial idea: set `CMAKE_EXPORT_COMPILE_COMMANDS=ON`, and time each command in the generated `compile_commands.json`.
 2. Explore ways to reduce number of recursive includes in `Algorithm.h` with desire of speeding up builds (Fede) - ~~[#15246](https://github.com/mantidproject/mantid/issues/15246)~~, [#15319](https://github.com/mantidproject/mantid/issues/15319)
-1084.
-Compilation times of components of the [pipeline build for master nightly](http://builds.mantidproject.org/view/Master%20Pipeline/) in static analysis tab (Ross)
 1. Look at addressing issues shown up by [clang-tidy](http://builds.mantidproject.org/view/Static%20Analysis/job/clang_tidy).
 Someone needs to look through the issues and first prioritize what we look at, potentially see what the `autofix` can do for us.
 (Steve)
    1. Split [performance-unnecessary-value-param](https://github.com/mantidproject/mantid/tree/performance-unnecessary-value-param) branch into smaller pieces and assign to pool
       1. Check whether it's acceptable to pass a pointer (nullable) or a reference (not null) instead of a `shared_ptr`.